Robert-Hughes/rjrssync/README.md

 TODO: we're currently just copying over the link data exactly as it is, so this probably needs to change!

 How do symlinks interact with trailing slashes on files/folders (see above section)?

+rjrssync treats symlinks as if they were simple text files containing their target address.
+They are not (generally) followed or validated.
+They will be reproduced as accurately as possible on the destination.
+Note that this only applies to symlinks that are part of the sync (including as the root);
+symlinks that are ancestors of the path provided as source or dest will always be followed.

+It was considered for rjrssync to have two 'modes', as to whether it ignores the symlinks (treats them as their targets) or syncs them as the links.
+However it was decided against this because of the increase in complexity of the testing and some quirky behaviour in the "unaware" mode (see below):

+Quirks:

+On Linux, if there's a symlink to a folder and we're in unaware mode, then we won't be able to delete it because on Linux, deleting a symlink has to be done via remove_file, not remove_dir.
+However when in unaware mode, we see it as a dir, and so use remove_dir.

+When deleting a symlink folder and we're in unaware model, the whole symlink *target* folder will be cleared out too, as well as deleting the symlink itself.
+This is somewhat surprising, but has to be the case because rjrssync is unaware that it is deleting stuff through a symlink.

 Example spec file
 ===================